 More about cine

-The very fact that you are reading this means you have already realised how much easier it will be to just slot in a video tape to re-live all those memories, rather than having to get out that old projector equipment!.
+The very fact that you are reading this means you have already realised how much easier it will be to just insert a DVD or USB stick to re-live all those memories, rather than having to get out that old projector equipment!.
 We put this page together to help you find out what type of cine film you have and how to find out how much it will cost to transfer.
 We look forward to hearing from you and if you have any queries please do not hesitate to call.

 Standard 8mm: 8mm cine film is one of the most common formats.
 It is 8mm across and has the sprockets on the right hand side spaced at 4mm intervals and they are in line with the edge of the frame.
 Typically 50ft lasts about 4 minutes.